-- We welcome the fact that police have made efforts to improve their understanding of BSL and as a consequence there has been much improved communication.
-However PACE 1984 Code C Code of Practice for the detention, treatment and questioning of persons by police officers states: "Chief officers are responsible for making sure appropriate arrangements are in place for provision of suitably qualified interpreters for people who: - o are deaf; - o do not understand English." - It continues: "Whenever possible, interpreters should be drawn from the National Register of Public Service Interpreters (NRPSI) or the Council for the Advancement of Communication with Deaf People (CACDP) Directory of British Sign Language/English Interpreters."
-Our members and users have reported that this provision effectively ensures that Deaf people are locked up (which is in contravention of Article 14 Liberty and security of the person) while they are waiting for the interpreter to arrive.
-A hearing person who has been arrested for a similar offence is often charged or cautioned in a much shorter timescale. - Courts and Tribunal services (paragraphs 83 90).
+We welcome the fact that police have made efforts to improve their understanding of BSL and as a consequence there has been much improved communication.
+However PACE 1984 Code C 2008 (Section 13.1), Code of Practice for the detention, treatment and questioning of persons by police officers states: "Chief officers are responsible for making sure appropriate arrangements are in place for provision of suitably qualified interpreters for people who:

+- are deaf; - do not understand English."

+It continues: "Whenever possible, interpreters should be drawn from the National Register of Public Service Interpreters (NRPSI) or the Council for the Advancement of Communication with Deaf People (CACDP) Directory of British Sign Language/English Interpreters."3

+Our members and users have reported that this provision effectively ensures that Deaf people are locked up (which is in contravention of Article 14 - Liberty and security of the person) while they are waiting for the interpreter to arrive.
+A hearing person who has been arrested for a similar offence is often charged or cautioned in a much shorter timescale.

+Courts and Tribunal services (paragraphs 83 - 90).
 We welcome the publication of the Equal Treatment Bench Book.
 We consider this to be an important document for promoting equal treatment in the courts.
 It notes that because of the 'thirteenth person' ruling, Deaf jurors cannot sit on a jury with an interpreter.
 Legislation is required to "overcome this obstacle".
 It appears that jury service does not come under the provisions of the Equality Act 2010.
 This is a point that many of our members and users feel angry and bitter about.
-Justice should not only be received but also dispensed by all sections of the community including Deaf people. - The Bench Book also gives useful advice about the use of BSL interpreters and the difference between Deaf and hard of hearing people as well as the difference between British Sign Language (BSL) and Signs Supporting English (SSE).
+Justice should not only be received but also dispensed by all sections of the community including Deaf people.

-&lt;sup>3 Now known as Signature
+3 Now known as Signature